school-of-engineering/Study-Guide-for-Wordpress-exam/README.md

    >
    > Upload images and other Media,
    >
-   > Change Theme and install plugins
+   > Change Theme and install plugins.
    >
    > Create and manage menus
    >